 To detect where the shot lands, the Inband Air senses the pressure wave generated by the pellet and calculates the hit position from this.
-This is the reason why we have to add In order to work properly, some form of acoustical sealing is required (it does not have to be perfect, so a paper is enough).
+This is the reason why in order for it to work properly some form of acoustical sealing is required (it does not have to be perfect, so a paper is enough).
 Otherwise the pressure wave of sub-sonic bullet will reach the microphones before the pellet actually hits the target, and it would be very difficult (if not impossible) to calculate the hit point from this.

 Once the target is ready, all you have to do is turn it on and execute the Inband Scoring software.
 The bluetooth link is quite fast and the software is very easy to understand and use.